clearplaid/Find-a-Foe/README.md

-# Find-a-Foe
+# Friend-or-Foe
-Find your worst match!
+Find your best or worst match!